 - You can place a limit on the number of participants that can access a Virtual Auditorium at any one time.

-- Participants can access Virtual Auditoriums from any video endpoint, or by using one of Pexip's Infinity Connect clients - for more information see Introduction to Infinity Connect.
+- Participants can access Virtual Auditoriums from any video endpoint, or by using one of Pexip's Connect apps — for more information see Introduction to Connect apps.

 - There is no limit on the number of Virtual Auditoriums that can be configured on your Pexip Infinity platform.
 Virtual Auditoriums do not consume resources on your deployment unless they are actually being used to host a conference.
 Unless you manually restrict access, the number of participants who can access a particular Virtual Auditorium, and the number of Virtual Auditoriums that can be in use at the same time, are limited only by the size of your Pexip Infinity deployment.